My recommendedBusiness Resources

-Whether you’re self-employed, a solopreneur, or small business owner, you have to work both IN your business (serving clients & customers) and ON your business (managing technical operations and administration).
+Whether you’re self-employed, a solopreneur, or a small business owner, you have to work both IN your business (serving clients & customers) and ON your business (managing technical operations and administration).
 Selecting the right suppliers and tools to keep your business running efficiently is NOT easy, especially with so many options out there.

 Note, I’ve included some affiliate links below, but rest assured that I only recommend services & products I use myself.

-Last updated June 2023
+Last updated May 2024

 Website